timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

                         port=config.DB_PORT)
 ```

-In each data exploration script below, you need to reference this connection object to be able to
+In each data exploration script, you need to reference this connection object to be able to
 query the database.

 ## Generate stock market insights

 Let's start off analyzing trading volumes, then have a look at weekly price points, and finally, dig deep on
 price changes.
+The results of the queries shown are visualized using Plotly.

 <highlight type="tip">
-Let these queries serve as inspiration to you, and feel free to change things up, like the analyzed *time frame*, the *symbol* or other parts of the query.
+Let these queries serve as inspiration to you, and feel free to change things up, like the analyzed `bucket`,
+the `symbol` or other parts of the query.
 Have fun!
 </highlight>

 1. Which symbols have the highest transaction volumes?